 Large soulful eyes, a humble spirit, and quiet confidence best describe the Basset Hound dog breed.
-If you’re looking for a purebred dog that’s calm, low-key, and inquisitive, the Basset Hound is one of the best dog breeds for families with children.
+Looking for a calm, low-key, and inquisitive purebred dog?
+We strongly recommend the Basset Hound as one of the best dog breeds for families with children.
 This friendly, non-territorial dog is sure to melt hearts and be a puppy you’ll love forever.

 In this blog post, you’ll learn about the physical traits, personality quirks, and characteristics of the adorable Basset Hound.

 Basset Hounds have large, droopy heads, short legs, and a long carriage.
 Their humongous floppy ears add character to their expressions and can sometimes get in the way when they’re trotting along.

 Whether male or female, adult Basset Hounds stand at no more than 14 inches tall.
 They have a sturdy, heavy frame.
 And they can weigh up to 75 lbs (adult males) or 65 lbs (adult females).
 This means that this breed will not move too quickly.
 Basset Hounds don’t need sprinting exercise.
 And though they might enjoy a game of fetch, they probably won’t play for too long.
 The low-key energy levels of the Basset Hound make this dog breed a top choice for individuals and families.
 If you don’t have the time and energy for high-energy dog breeds that need a lot of outdoor play time, consider a Basset Hound.

 But just because the Basset Hound tends to be slow and thoughtful doesn’t mean he’s apathetic.
 Basset Hounds are very strong and determined.
 Basset Hounds love to sniff around and collect valuable information about their surroundings especially during their outings.
 If your Basset Hound picks up an interesting scent, be prepared, he might not stop until he locates the source!